Ilovelibrary/Fresh-Tomatoes-REST-API/README.md

 ## Introduction ##

 This is a REST API server for the fresh-tomatoes website(http://13.57.178.170:3000/).

+To run it,

+1. You can start a local mongodb and change the MongoClient in app.py to connect localhost:27017, then execute app.py (make sure all libraries are installed).
+Or
-You can execute app.py or dockerize it to run it.
-To dockerize it, execute "docker-compose build" to build an image, and then execute "docker-compose up".
+2. Execute "docker-compose build", and then execute "docker-compose up".

 ## API Guide ##